 Please note: If you are found to have provided fraudulent documentation in support of your University or UK visa application the refund policy will not apply.
 In such circumstances any offer from the University will be invalidated and we will notify the UKVI and retain the deposit payment.

 I cannot pay the deposit by the deadline.
 Will I lose my offer?

 Your offer will be suspended if you have not responded once the deadline has expired.
 However, you will not lose your offer.
 It will remain valid for September entry and can be reinstated at any time once you are able to pay the deposit.

 I have paid the deposit, will it be deducted from my overall tuition fee?

-Yes, once you pay the deposit, your remaining balance to pay will be your total tuition fee minus the £1000 that you paid for your deposit.
+Yes, once you pay the deposit, your remaining balance to pay will be your total tuition fee minus the monies paid as your deposit.